 He wouldn’t talk in public.
 He rarely raised his voice.
 And years later my brothers and I discovered he didn’t want to draw attention to himself.
 He was not made to feel proud of his accent.
 He had a magnificent accent.
 Still, there was no talking to him and I knew it.

 But then one evening he did come.
-This was so important for me.
+This was so important to me.
 My father was leaving to retire in Spain in a few days, and he might not ever see me on stage again.
 Now that play was about fathers and sons and I gave what I thought was the best performance of my life that night.
-The last scene in the play, I tell my father that I love him.
+In the last scene in the play, I tell my father that I love him.
 And we hug each other.
 That’s the curtain line.
 So I played it to him through Jack [Albertson.]
 It was pretty powerful.

-My father never came back stage.
-By the time I got home, I was just exhausted from the performance, and waited for my father, but he still never came out to see me.
-I sat on the couch, exhausted, looking down and in my peripheral vision I saw my father’s feet coming in the frame.
+My father never came backstage.
+By the time I got home, I was just exhausted from the performance and waited for my father, but he still never came out to see me.
+I sat on the couch, exhausted, looking down and in my peripheral vision, I saw my father’s feet coming in the frame.
 He was a walker.
 He’d put his hands in his pockets and pace endlessly.
 He walks past me and he never says a word.

 Then suddenly I see his feet and become aware that he’s standing right over me.
 So I look up and he’s looking right at me.
 It’s like he’s looking at me for the first time.
 Like who are you, where did you come from, what’s your story?
 He just stared at me until I got really nervous.
 And I broke the gaze.
 He left a few days later for Spain and never said a word to me about the play.

 But that was not the end of the story.
 In 1969, I’m doing the movie “Catch 22” and I had to go to Italy to complete the film.
 I took Emilio and Ramón with me and decided we just have to go to Spain to see my dad’s homeland and meet his brothers.
 And so we do.